Diseases and epidemics of the 19th century: Medicine in the 19th century

-Exploring Potential Cures
+Exploring potential cures

-During these many outbreaks, members of the medical professional rapidly began trying different cures to treat their patients.
-During the cholera epidemic of 1832 in London one doctor had found a cure.
-His name was Thomas Latta and he figured out that by injecting saline solutions into the arms of those infected, they would survive the disease.
-But, because of the chaos of cures and treatments you could find being tried out on the streets, his cure was subsequently lost to the chaos of the times.
-In fact, a lot was lost this way.
-At this time, with the increasing circulation of mass media and no form of content review in medical journals, almost anyone with or without proper education could publish a potential cure for disease.
-Actual practicing medical professionals also had to compete with the ever expanding pharmacy companies that were all to ready to provide new elixirs and promising treatments for the epidemics of the time.
+During these many outbreaks, members of the medical profession rapidly began trying different cures to treat their patients.
+During the cholera epidemic of 1832, a doctor in London, Thomas Latta, discovered that he could greatly increase the survival rate of his patients by injecting saline solutions into their arms.
+However, due to the wide range of medicines being touted as cures and treatments, his technique failed to gain widespread adoption.
+Many other medical discoveries made in the 19th century failed to gain traction for similar reasons.
+With the increasing circulation of mass media and little content review in medical journals, almost anyone with or without proper education could publish a potential cure for disease.
+Actual practicing medical professionals also had to compete with the ever expanding pharmacy companies that were all too ready to provide new elixirs and promising treatments for the epidemics of the time.

 Emerging from the medical chaos were legitimate and life changing treatments.
 The late 19th century was the beginning of widespread use of vaccines.
 The cholera bacterium was isolated in 1854 by Italian anatomist Filippo Pacini, and a vaccine, the first to immunize humans against a bacterial disease, was developed by Spanish physician Jaume Ferran i Clua in 1885, and by Russian–Jewish bacteriologist Waldemar Haffkine in July 1892.

 Antibiotic drugs did not appear until the middle of the 20th century.
-Sulfonamides did not appear until 1935, and penicillin, discovered in 1928, was not available as a treatment until 1950.
+Sulfonamides did not appear until 1935, and penicillin, discovered in 1928, was not able to be purified in large quantities until 1940 and was first used to treat a patient in 1941.

 A big response and potential cure to these epidemics were better sanitation in the cities.
 Sanitation prior to this was very poor and sometimes attempts to get better sanitation often exacerbated the diseases, especially during the cholera epidemics because their understanding of diseases relied on the miasma (bad air) theory.
 During the first cholera epidemic, Edwin Chadwick made an inquiry into sanitation and used quantitative data to link poor living conditions and disease and low life expectancy.
 As a result, the Board of Health in London took measure to improve drainage and ventilation around the city.
 Unfortunately, the measures helped clean the city but it further contaminated the River Thames (the primary drinking water for the city) and the epidemic got worse.